yasaichi/everett/README.md

 This observer prints a log message when specific callbacks are triggered.

-Just like `ActiveRecord::Observer`, the convention is to name observers after the class they observe.
+Just like Active Record Observer, the convention is to name observers after the class they observe.
 If you need to change this, or want to use one observer for several classes, use `observe`:

 ```ruby